-These problems are well-known to business leaders, but do you know how they are affecting the profitability of your customer-specific agreements?
-Contracts and agreements are critical to most B2B businesses, as they are often used with a company’s biggest and most strategic customers.
-It’s not uncommon for more than half of a B2B company’s sales to be transacted via long-term customer contracts or agreements.
+These problems are well-known to business leaders.
+But how they are affecting the profitability of your customer-specific agreements?
+Contracts and agreements are important for B2B businesses, especially with their largest and most important customers.
+Many B2B companies make over half of their sales through long-term customer contracts or agreements.

-Let’s start with a close look at customer price agreements, and why they are often undermanaged.
-We’ll explore why this is problematic for profitability before introducing a faster, more efficient method to update agreement lines as costs change.
+Let’s look at customer price agreements, and why they are often undermanaged.
+First, we will examine why this poses a challenge for generating profits.
+Then, we will demonstrate a faster and more efficient method for updating agreement lines when costs fluctuate.

 Why Are Customer Price Agreements Often Undermanaged?

 Customer price agreements can be difficult to update, whether en masse or even as a one-off.
-Sales reps tend to guard these relationships closely, and the key customers with agreements may expect special treatment or hold significant buying power.
+Salespeople protect these relationships and hey customers with agreements may expect special treatment or have significant buying power.
 Significant margin leakage often ensues as agreements fall prey to a “set-and-forget” approach that creates the following problems:

-- Agreements get created without an expiration date
+- Agreements are created without an expiration date

 - Customers receive a net price that remains in place for years even as costs rise

 Today’s market volatility amplifies the cost of undermanaging agreements.
-When prices frequently need to move due to volatile market triggers, how quickly can the prices within agreements be updated and shared with customers?
+How quickly can agreement prices be updated and shared with customers when market triggers cause prices to move?
 Read on for an elegant solution that raises visibility throughout the agreement lifecycle and drives pricing action in the field.

 Read more: Navigating the Broken Supply Chain